top of page

 Horse Racing

 Drive to Khui Doloon Hudag field for the horse racing competition, one of Mongolia's most popular sports.
 You'll be right at the finish line in order to see all the exciting action.
 Picnic lunch.
-On the way back to Ulaanbaatar, visit the giant Genghis Khan statue.
-Dinner at a local restaurant.
+In the evening, enjoy a traditional cultural performance (dinner on your own).

 mongoliaarchery.jpg